Symbiobacterium thermophilum: Habitat

 Due to the thermophilic nature of S. thermophilum, areas that are ideal for the survival of the bacteria would be ones that have increased temperatures and are nutrient dense.
 The habitats that are most suited for S. thermophilum would be in the intestinal tract of animals and also in composts.
 This is because both of those areas contain the essentials for the bacteria to survive.

-Distribution and Diversity
+Distribution and diversity

-S. thermophilum is a bacterium that is widely distributed throughout the environment.
+Symbiobacterium thermophilum is a bacterium that is widely distributed throughout the environment.
 It can be found in many different types of soil and fertilizers that contain animal feces, as well as inside animal intestines, and in the feed that is given to the animals.
 To determine the distribution of S. thermophilum, tests were done to check for growth of the bacterium and whether or not the item being tested contained tryptophanase.

 In a study done at the Department of Applied Biological Sciences in Nihon University, Fujisawa, Japan, there was a random sample of Symbiobacterium that was cloned and it determined that out of the 31 samples taken, 16 of the cases showed that the sample had a more diverse genetic structure, whereas the other 15 samples had less diverse genetics due to the results showing that the genetics were almost identical to S. thermophilum.